cspotcode/cspotcode.github.io/src/_posts/2018-08-05-docker-windows-wsl.md

 [npiperelay](https://github.com/jstarks/npiperelay)

+Use `go get` to check out npiperelay source code into "/home/abradley/go/src/github.com/jstarks/npiperelay" Use `go build` to build the Windows version of npiperelay and saves it at "$HOME/bin/npiperelay.exe" *in Windows*. (not WSL)

 ```bash
 # In WSL bash
 go get -d github.com/jstarks/npiperelay
 GOOS=windows go build -o /mnt/c/Users/abradley/bin/npiperelay.exe github.com/jstarks/npiperelay
 ```

-`go get` checks out the npiperelay source code into "/home/abradley/go/src/github.com/jstarks/npiperelay"

-`go build` builds the Windows version of npiperelay and saves it at "$HOME/bin/npiperelay.exe" *in Windows*. (not WSL)
+npiperelay includes a script to setup a docker pipe.
+Copy it to `$HOME/bin` *in WSL* and set execute permissions.

 ```bash
 # In WSL bash